 1. Quick Price: this price point refers to a slight mark-down from what the market will pay.
 The advantage is that the place will rent quickly and you as an owner or property agent will have several prospects who may want to rent it so you can be choosy.
 Often this strategy will provide the most consistent annual yield with little or no un-rented time and more often a long term lease.

 The best strategy of course is “correct pricing” which the market will see as fair and full of value.
 While at first it may not be apparent what the correct price is – the market will soon tell you.
-If you have begun marketing your suite and there are only a few calls and lost of questions, your price may be high.
+If you have begun marketing your suite and there are only a few calls your price may be high.
 If you have had 2-3 viewings and no one has decided to take it that is usually a red flag that your property is priced too high for what is offered.

 A property that is offering good value and priced right rents after the first or second showing.